-This interactive debate is co-hosted by HagueTalks and the Planetary Security Initiative.
-For more information and registration, click here.
+This interactive debate was co-hosted by HagueTalks and the Planetary Security Initiative.

-After that, there will be a discussion on the importance of considering climate change a security problem with both them and the audience.
+After that, there a discussion was held on the importance of considering climate change a security problem with both them and the audience.
 What is the impact of this framing upon the international approach to climate change?
 Should the Security Council indeed place the topic of climate on their agenda?
 And what else is needed to reduce the security risks of climate change?